TECHNICAL ARCHIVES - CLI REFERENCE

 - Update configuration for new project structure

-- Example project templates
+- Analyze project structure

 INITIALIZATION ERROR HANDLING